15 Scientific Ways to Stop Procrastinating

 Do the small tasks that still need to be done, like returning calls, replying to some emails, doing some simple planning or research, or finishing up some edits on an article.
 Then return to more productive tasks once you feel you’re ready.

 We often like to visualize success and this is a huge cause of procrastination.
-Instead of working and getting to success through small steps, we trick our minds to believe that we have already achieved our goals.
+Instead of working and getting to success through small steps, we trick our minds into believing that we have already achieved our goals.

 So, the solution is – stop visualizing success.
 Instead of visualizing the outcome, visualize the process of achieving that outcome.
 For example, rather than visualizing getting a good job, visualize applying for lots and lots of jobs, going through job interviews, and taking all the necessary steps to achieve your goals.
 Visualize the process, not the outcome.